Treeview Data Binding Basics

 Multiple Level Bindings

-You can define different binding settings for the different levels of nodes in a treeview.
-With this, the children of a node can consume a different field than their parent, and this may make your application more flexible.
-If you use hierarchical data binding, the children can even use a different field or model from their parent.
+Multiple level bindings can make the application more flexible.
+If you use hierarchical data binding, the children can even use a different model type from their parent.

 for different levels.